Samba Pa Ti

 "Samba Pa Ti" is one of the group's most popular and acclaimed songs, and it is still in the band's tour set lists.

 In 1974 the song was covered by Bruno Battisti D'Amario and Edda Dell'Orso for the album Samba para ti.
-It was later covered by José Feliciano with added lyrics on his 1982 album Escenas de Amor, by Ottmar Liebert on his 1992 album Solo para ii, by Gato Barbieri on the Fania All Stars 1981 album Social Change, and also by Angélique Kidjo, who put lyrics in Yoruba on her album Oyo.
+Japanese guitarist Masayoshi Takanaka would cover the song on his 1978 release, "On Guitar."
+It was later covered by José Feliciano with added lyrics on his 1982 album Escenas de Amor, by Ottmar Liebert on his 1992 album Solo para ti, by Gato Barbieri on the Fania All Stars 1981 album Social Change, and also by Angélique Kidjo, who put lyrics in Yoruba on her album Õÿö.
 It is also one of the tracks featured in Nick Hornby's book, Songbook.